John Potter (American football)

-John Potter (born January 24, 1990) is an American former professional football placekicker.
+John Potter (born January 24, 1990) is an American former professional football player who was a placekicker in the National Football League (NFL).
 The Buffalo Bills selected him in the seventh round of the 2012 NFL draft.
-He played college football at Western Michigan University.
+He played college football for the Western Michigan Broncos.

 College career

 Potter left Western Michigan as the all-time leader in career points (333), consecutive point after touchdowns (PATs) made in a season (57) and consecutive PATs made in a career (129).
 His 129 consecutive PATs is also a Mid-American Conference (MAC) record.
 Potter recorded 36 touchbacks his senior season which ranked third in the nation.
 Potter also holds the school record for tackles by a kicker (36).
 In addition, he scored a rushing touchdown on a fake field goal, ran in a two-point conversion and recovered two fumbles on kickoff coverage.

 Potter was named third-team All-MAC his junior and senior season.
 He was also named conference special teams player of the week four times.
 He was named the first-team Academic All-American his senior season and graduated summa cum laude.